Kyle Atwood is a published horror author who plays too many video games and watches too many horror movies to be of sound mind.

 However, with this being said, the pacing is consistent and this particular entry knows that it is unlike anything else from the series.
 In fact, the game started out as a standalone project and was never intended to be a Silent Hill game until late in its development.
 Personally, I don't mind it.
 Is it the best in the series?
 Not at all, but it's also not the worst and far from forgettable.
 The conclusion is also a very satisfying one and is why I play Silent Hill to begin with.

-While the first game did involve a bit of combat as well, spacing and timing strikes, they were not the center conflict of the game.
-The center conflict was the story and the puzzles found throughout the experience.
-Silent Hill 4: The Room had all but eliminated the puzzles from its entirety.
-Puzzles that players did encounter, were often times easily solved.
+While the first game did involve a bit of combat as well, spacing and timing strikes, they were not the central conflict of the game.
+The central conflict was the story and the puzzles found throughout the experience.
+Silent Hill 4: The Room had all but eliminated puzzles from its entirety.
+Puzzles that players did encounter, were oftentimes easily solved.
 Further showing the focus on combat.